 If camping is not your thing, you can stay in Pundaquit.
 Remember to book your hotel in advance, especially during peak season.
-But if you want to extend your trip to Subic, here are some of the top accommodations according to Agoda users (as of June 2018).
+But if you want to extend your trip to Subic, here are some of the top accommodations according to Agoda users, in no particular order.

 - ACEA Subic Bay. ✅ CHECK RATES & AVAILABILITY

 - Crystal Beach Resort. ✅ CHECK RATES & AVAILABILITY